 For many women, becoming a new mother is synonymous with joy and fulfilment, and despite the anticipated sleep deprivation and meltdowns, mothers are excited to bond with their new little one.
 But this bond may not happen to all mothers, and some can have difficulty in forming an emotional connection, even going as far as to feel that their new child is a stranger1.

 Most of these intense emotions can be attributed to the hormonal changes that happen during birth, but it also means that mothers are at higher risk from suffering extreme mood disorders, and even developing postnatal depression.
 Many mothers may not know to seek help or understand their newfound emotions, and so their symptoms can get progressively worse, eventually impacting their own mental health, their new baby and family around them.
 So seeking help as soon as possible is essential to fighting postnatal depression, and with the right support, most women make a full recovery2.

 What is postnatal depression (PND)?

 Postnatal depression (PND), also called postpartum depression (PPD), is a type of depression that can happen in women after giving birth.
 In Hong Kong, about one in every ten mothers3 suffer from PND after childbirth.

 Those suffering may feel a complex mix of emotions and behavioural changes that at times can be debilitating, heighten anxieties and stress.
 While PND is most common in women, many men can also develop4 depression, as new responsibilities occur during the postpartum period.

 Postnatal depression vs baby blues

-PND is sometimes also confused with the ‘baby blues’ — a more common experience felt by women post-birth.
+PND is sometimes also confused with the ‘baby blues’ (or postpartum blues) — a more common experience felt by women post-birth.
 While both share similar symptoms, baby blues typically begin within the first two to three days after delivery.

 The baby blues should last no more than a few days (even up to two weeks) before it subsides and hormones level out.
 On the other hand, postnatal depression is more intense, severe and longer-term5.
 It typically occurs around 2 to 8 weeks after delivery (or even in some cases after a year)6.